Securing Tomorrow’s Grid: FERC Acts on Low Impact, Virtualization, and Supply Chains

 What happened

-FERC issued a Final Rule directing NERC to expand its supply chain standards (CIP-013 and related requirements).
+FERC issued a Final Rule directing NERC to expand its supply chain standards (CIP-013 and related requirements; Dockets RM24-4-000 and RM20-19-000).
 The rule largely adopts the September 2024 proposal but adds sharper directives:

 • Identification and response to supply chain risks must be more explicit and programmatic.